tranquockhanh0506/privacy-policy/index.md

 # Privacy Policy for KnoteD

-This Privacy Policy describes how KnoteD ("the App") collects, uses, and protects your information when you use our services.
+This Privacy Policy describes how KnoteD collects, uses, and protects your information when you use our services.

 ## Information Collection and Use